Navigating Your Young Adult's Addiction with Compassion & Knowledge

 Keeping Perspective

 Look clearly at your family dynamics and your own role.
 It’s helpful to have support as you dig deep into the causes and stresses that may have triggered or inadvertently support the addiction your loved one faces.
 Remember this is an exercise not designed to show blame but open up understanding.
+Quotes about addicts’ families and drug addiction poems family members write often reflect the deep emotional toll and hope for change.

 Establishing Boundaries